pdaehne/TL866-FlashROM-Adapter/README.md

 minipro -p "M29F160FB@TSOP48" -s -w combined.rom
 ```

-The "-p" option specifies the type of flash that if soldered on your Flash ROM.
+The "-p" option specifies the type of flash that is soldered on your Flash ROM.
 On my Flash ROM, it is a M29F160FB, but on your Flash ROM it might be a
 different flash chip.
 Have a look at what is written on your flash chip, and
 adjust the "-p" option accordingly.
 The "-s" option tells the minipro command